Ali-Herrera/your-health-ally/README.md

     import { TextInput, NumberInput, Group, Text, ActionIcon } from '@mantine/core';
   ```

-When importing an `ActionIcon` with Mantine, you must also import the graphic from Tabler (see below).
+- When importing an `ActionIcon` with ![Mantine], you must also import the graphic from Tabler (see below).
 You can search for icons at [https://tabler.io/icons](https://tabler.io/icons).

   ```
   import { IconBrandLinkedin } from "@tabler/icons-react";
   ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->